 A farm visit with Dave Barry, Labertouche August 22 2016 With our calving pattern we have a big requirement for late summer and autumn feed, so Chico delivers a large amount of quality feed when we need it most.
 Chico give us the extra feed in autumn and assists us to create our own autumn break.
-We began growing Chico fourteen years ago with the aim to get the most out of the 22ML of water available on our farm at Labertouche.
+We began growing Chico fourteen years ago with the aim to get the most out of the 22ML of water available in the best processes that are by home cleaning fort collins on our farm at Labertouche.
 We were originally irrigating summer pastures, however the results were only average with the pasture suffering from rust and plant pulling.
-Each year I plant 10ha of Chico in late September, with grazing a reliable 9 weeks later. […]
+Each year I plant 10ha of […]

 A farm visit with Dave Barry